Guidelines for Transfer Credit Approval

 Notes for LSA Students:

-- If you need evaluations for non-engineering courses, should use the form on this link LSA Transfer Credit Equivalency Request Form .
+For non-engineering courses, LSA students should use the form in this link LSA Transfer Credit Equivalency Request Form .
+CoE students should use NOT use the LSA request form.